ashkan-dev-86/email-service/README.md

 You need to execute 'npm test' or 'yarn test' if you have installed yarn on your machine to run the test.

-I've used MVC architecture to implement this service.
+I've used Express & MVC architecture to implement this service.
 Your call has been lead to the controller implemented for respective api.
 The service related to api call uses logic class implemented for email-service.